 NightOWLS (Night Out With a Loving Sitter) is a respite care program designed to be an evening of care and fun for children with special needs and their siblings.
 Our trained volunteers provide individualized care for each child and participate in pre-planned activities and events according to each child’s interest.
 A nurse is present to assist with any medical needs.
 An off-duty policeman is present to insure security and a quick emergency response if necessary.

-NightOWLS is held 7 months out of the year.
-It is not offered in December, January, June, July and August.
-On the months it is offered, NightOWLS runs from 6:00 to 10:00 PM.
+NightOWLS is held eight months out of the year.
+It is not offered in December, January, June, and July.
 There are two NightOWLS groups.
-One group meets on the first Friday of the month; the second group meets on the third Friday of the month.
+One meets on a Friday from 6:00 – 10:00 PM, and the other on a Saturday from 5:00 – 9:00 PM.

 Who is eligible for NightOWLS?

 - Families with children who have Special Needs